-There are many ways to rank baseball players, we’re aware of this.
-Many books have been written using a variety of methods.
-We didn’t try to rank our players based on how others looked at them, we used a method that made sense to us.
+There are many ways to rank baseball players.
+Countless books have been written using a variety of methods.
+We used a method that made sense to us.

 We did not rely solely on statistics, though stats were the framework by which we started our ranking process.
-Our raw statistical formula helped us identify the best 150-200 players at each position, and since we were interested in ranking the top 50 players at each position (and the best 100 overall), we started there and whittled them down.
+Our raw statistical formula (which we call the Player Ratings System) helped us identify the best 150-200 players at each position, and since we were interested in ranking the top 100 players, we started there and whittled them down.

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?